stasel/WebRTC/README.md

 ## 💡 Things to know
 * All binaries in this repository are compiled from the official WebRTC [source code](https://webrtc.googlesource.com/src/) without any modifications to the sources code or to the output binaries.
-* Static framework (xcframework format) which contains binaries for both arm64 and x68_x64.
+* Dynamic framework (xcframework format) which contains binaries for both arm64 and x68_x64.
 * 32-bit binaries are not included.
 * Bitcode is included and this is the reason for the larger file size.